Skip to content

 • Supports multi-timeframe analysis

-Common Liquidity Sweep Mistakes
+What Liquidity Sweep Mistakes Should You Avoid?

 1. Entering before the sweep completes - Don't front-run the sweep.
 Wait for price to push beyond, reject, and show confirmation before entering.

 2. Confusing breakouts with sweeps - If price pushes beyond a level and holds there, it's a breakout.
 The key difference: sweeps reverse quickly (1-3 candles), breakouts don't.
+Learn to distinguish between stop hunts and genuine breakouts.

 3. Using weak levels - Minor intraday swings don't hold significant liquidity.
 Focus on session levels, PDH/PDL, PWH/PWL, and obvious higher-timeframe swings.